 |

-This central stretch of the Wye has long been regarded as one of the UK’s finest salmon rivers, famed for the quality of its early “springers” and reliable sport throughout the season.
-Its mid‑river position delivers a rich mix of water types — fast gravel runs, deep pots, slower glides over red bedrock, underwater ledges and dark holding pools where powerful Wye salmon often rest.
-Early‑season fish are known for their exceptional size and strength, typically 15–20 lbs, with the fishery having produced rare 30–45 lb specimens over the years.
-As late spring, summer and autumn arrive, the main runs of salmon and grilse move through, usually ranging from 5–15 lbs and offering consistent, exciting fishing across the whole stretch. |
+This central stretch of the Wye is widely recognised as one of the UK’s premier salmon rivers, celebrated for its exceptional early “springers” and consistent fishing opportunities throughout the season.
+Its mid-river location offers a diverse range of water types, including fast gravel runs, deep pools, slower glides over red bedrock, underwater ledges, and dark holding pools where powerful Wye salmon often rest.
+Early-season fish are known for their remarkable size and strength, typically weighing 15 to 20 pounds, and the fishery has produced rare specimens weighing 30 to 45 pounds over the years.
+As late spring, summer, and autumn approach, the main runs of salmon and grilse pass through, generally weighing between 5 and 15 pounds, providing consistent and exciting fishing opportunities throughout the entire stretch. |

 |